centaurustech/webapp-example/README.md

 webapp-example
 ==============

-Example of API on Webapp
+Using Projeggt API on Webapp.

+This webapp has been published on Firefox OS MarketPlace.

+Include jQuery and jQuery Mobile.